-I attended college in New York, and chose to remain in the city for a number of reasons, but I have to admit that one of the main appeals was being able to keep in touch with other alums.
-I expected to have the same spontaneous run-ins that colored my college semesters (spring and fall 2020 notwithstanding, of course).
+I attended college in New York, and chose to remain in the city post-grad for a number of reasons, but I have to admit that one of the main appeals was being able to keep in touch with other alums.
+I expected to have the same spontaneous run-ins that colored my college years (remote semesters in 2020 notwithstanding, of course).
 But living in the same city as a friend is not the same as living down the hall or across the quad from them — I now have to factor in at least half an hour on the subway, planning at least a week in advance, and the loss of my ability to guess their schedule based on my peripheral knowledge of their club meetings and exams.
 This isn’t even to mention the friends that move away after graduation; while scheduling FaceTime dates with my old roommate has been fun in its own right, it doesn’t exactly replace our twice-weekly dinners in the lounge or the times I would randomly run into her on my way to or from class.

 When did making plans to hang out start to feel like trying to network on LinkedIn?